pruthvin17/pruapp/README.md

-# This is a test app and will be removed.
+# This is a test app.